 We face two crises associated with air pollution that are of greater magnitude than this pandemic itself: premature deaths and climate change.

 I have seen estimates of from four to eight million deaths every year as a consequence of polluted air.
 We hardly need more evidence to act on this indignity.
 And climate change may well kill a lot more of us than that, and change life on earth as we know it.
-These crises need to be addressed urgently—on the ground, in communities where the global response to pollution can be localized.
+Forty-year plans from four-year governments will no more deal with climate change than will racing to create vaccines free us of pandemics.
+These global crises need to be faced locally, presently, with community action on the ground.

 Follow this TWOG on Twitter @mintzberg141, or receive the blogs directly in your inbox by subscribing here.
 To help disseminate these blogs, we also have a Facebook page, a LinkedIn page and a YouTube Channel.